Pricing your Patreon work so you don’t go insane.

 They might also look funny because you’re not confident in what you can do.
 You can solve the confidence problem by just getting good at your own work before you go trying to ask people to pay you for it.
 In fact, people should be coming to you, not you to them.
 Confidence allws you to put forth numbers and not back down from them.

 They might also look funny because you’re familiar with a competition-driven pricing model where people try to race to the bottom for prices and hook in as many people as possible that way.
 You solve the competition problem by not worrying about competition.
 You worry about serving your clients and customers the best that you can, and they will bring in other people who will also want in on what you are offering.

 You might also be saying that these numbers look kind of high for this hypothetical.

-High prices are not wrong if you have the value to back them up.
+High Patreon pricing is not wrong if you have the value to back it up.

 If you really did need to make 80k a year, and you really did know that for your main program you can only serve 60 people, it’s just the number that you need to make for that particular reward.
 Your job isn’t to worry about bringing your prices down.
 Your job is to stand behind them and make them worth paying.
 Give your patron something worth the asking price.

 Now, this is planet earth and interesting things can happen apart from our expectations and best efforts.
 There’s a comic artist out there who charges a mere $1 for exclusive access, and that’s his only tier.
 13,000 people are paying him a dollar every month right now.
 There’s also a lot of failures out there that don’t have a record of their place in the world on Patreon.